 – 6 years from the end of the accounting period;

 Whilst certain documents may legally belong to you we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 7 years old.
+This includes documents if they have not been reclaimed by you within the 7 year period.
 You must tell us if you require the return or retention of any specific documents for a longer period.

 The services we undertake to perform for you will be carried out on a timescale to be determined between us on an ongoing basis.